pedrojunqueira/da-100/README.md

 - Visual Drill Down
 	- Works if there is a hierarchy

 - Bookmarks is used to save states of the data you want to come back.
-Can be a filter or unfilter data
+Can be a filter or unfiltered data

 - Power Bi visuals allow you to (click ellipsis)
-	- add a commend
+	- add a comment
 	- export data (table or underlying data: depends on sys adm permissions and settings)
 	- Visual table (visualize table of the chart data)
 	- Spotlight (show just selected chart and hiding all other elements